 - 2 cups ice water

-- super cute sprinkles (you can find the ones I used through my referral link here)
+- cute patriotic sprinkles (you can find the ones I used through my referral link here)

-There are so many variations you could do with a jello poke cake!
+There are so many variations you could do with a jello poke cake, it’s not just for patriotic holidays!
 Change up the colors of jello or the cake mix flavor for different seasons or occasions!
 Here are some ideas to get you started.

 - Lemon jello over white or lemon cake topped with lemon zest or candied lemon peel